-Between 2013 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 3% per year.
+Between 2013 and 2022: Owners' equivalent rent of residences experienced an average inflation rate of 3.24% per year.
 This rate of change indicates significant inflation.
 In other words, owners' equivalent rent of residences costing $20 in the year 2013 would cost $26.64 in 2022 for an equivalent purchase.
-Compared to the overall inflation rate of 1.27% during this same period, inflation for owners' equivalent rent of residences was similar.
+Compared to the overall inflation rate of 2.53% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2013: Pricing changed by 2.21%, below the average yearly change for owners' equivalent rent of residences during the 2013-2017 time period.
-Compared to inflation for all items in 2013 (1.46%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2013: Pricing changed by 2.21%, which is below the average yearly change for owners' equivalent rent of residences during the 2013-2022 time period.
+Compared to inflation for all items in 2013 (1.46%), inflation for owners' equivalent rent of residences was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences: